woodystock/learner-materials-intro-to-react/activities/activity-5.md

 Our `App.js` file is looking more and more like a React project should look!

-Both our navbar and header have been stripped out into re-usable components and so has our Cindy Clawford cat card.
+Both our navbar and header have been stripped out into reusable components and so has our Cindy Clawford cat card.

 Great work - you're getting the hang of this! 🙌